·

 Are you an Overthinker?

 Are you someone who struggles to make a decision?
-Do you find yourself over analysing and spending excess time considering pros and cons of everything and anything, before you can commit to a decision?
+Do you find yourself over analysing and spending excess time considering pros and cons of everything, before you can commit to a decision?

-This may be in reference to something as straightforward as what you want to order for your meal on a night out.
-Or, more significant decisions that can bring about change to your life, for example, whether or not you should go for a new opportunity that's just come up.
+This could be for something as straightforward as what you want to order for your meal on a night out.
+Or, more significant decisions that can bring significant change to your life.
+For example, whether or not you should go for a new opportunity, or apply for a job you've always dreamed of.

 Impact of Overthinking on Productivity

-Overthinking everything can have a huge impact on productivity.
-I've found that when I take too long umming and ahhing about whether this would be a good idea, I’ve talked myself out of it and the moment has passed.
+Overthinking can have a huge impact on productivity.
+I've found that when I take too long deciding whether it's a good idea, I’ve talked myself out of it and the moment has passed.

-When you spend too long in the planning and prepping stage, things don’t get done.
+Or, when you spend too long in the planning and prepping stage, things simply don’t get done.
 The step from ideas to planning to taking action needs to be relatively swift and unobstructed.
-I don’t mean you should skip the planning and prep part, but it’s about giving yourself a limit on how much time you will spend on it before you start taking action.
+This doesn't mean skipping the planning and preparation part, but it’s about giving yourself a limit on how much time you will spend on it before you start taking action.

-If you’re a chronic procrastinator, or you don’t believe in yourself and your ability to achieve success, overthinking is probably one of the key things that’s blocking your progress.
+If you think of yourself as a chronic procrastinator, or you don’t believe in yourself and your ability to achieve success, overthinking is probably what's blocking your progress.

 Signs of Overthinking